 - Reservations Unlimited helps with identifying local hotels and their costs, and will make reservations for families at no charge.
 Please call 1-888-221-7283 for more information.

 Care instructions for specific procedures

 Visit our condition pages to find more information related to your child's condition and what to expect before, during and after treatment.
 Our "health resources" section includes additional instructions about caring for your child at home after a specific procedure.
+This includes information about pain management, activity restrictions, wound care and more.
 If you have any questions, always ask a member of your child's care team for help!

 Please call the doctor if your child has:

 - Fever above 101.5° F by mouth or over 102.5°F rectally

 - Difficulty going to the bathroom (urinating)

 - The drainage tube appears to be falling out, if the tube falls out, or if urine is not dripping out of the tube

 - A hard or large belly or abdomen (distended bladder)